pc2/stream-fpga/README.md

 The buffers are written to the device before every iteration and read back after each iteration.

+## Different Kernel Source Files

+The repository contains two OpenCL files with implementations of the STREAM kernels.
+`stream_kernels.cl` is using only the unrolling pragma without specific code optimizations.
+`stream_kernels_vec.cl` is making use of the OpenCL vector types.
+Moreover, it is optimized for boards with 4 or more banks by manually unrolling the scale and copy kernel.
+To synthesize the kernels from other files, the kernel source file can be given with `KERNEL_SRCS` For synthesizing the vector type version run:

+	make kernel KERNEL_SRCS=stream_kernels_vec.cl

 ## Exemplary Results

 The benchmark was executed on Bittware 520N cards for different Intel® Quartus® Prime versions.